Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 3. Enter a name and optional description.

-If you need to reuse the JSON definition of the UI, you can use the download button to download the JSON file created.
+You can reuse the JSON definition of the UI in another project or another UI.
+To achieve this use the **Download button** to download the JSON file created and then follow the [Upload UI](#upload-ui) instructions.

 ## Create custom UI